ReactMrk/kata-session-3/README.md

 **Exercise 2.**

 Create a test for Client Management, all components should be mock.
+The goal is to mock the implementation of both ClientForm and ClientList, and assert that both components are rendered using this mocked implementation.